magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

-away from it, wallow in it or even grit one’s teeth and get through on will alone – no, the encouragement of patient endurance is to hold steady in the midst of difficulty, truly apprehend and digest the experience of , understand its causes and let them go.
+away from it, wallow in it or even grit one’s teeth and get through on will alone – no, the encouragement of patient endurance is to hold steady in the midst of difficulty, truly apprehend and digest the experience of *dukkha*, understand its causes and let them go.

 Teaching the Laity and Teaching Monastics
 -----------------------------------------